September 23rd, 2026

 Advocating for Inclusion

-To conclude, the International Day of Sign Languages is a celebration of the Deaf community's linguistic and cultural diversity, promoting awareness, recognition, and inclusion.
-By coming together, we can build bridges between Deaf and hearing communities, fostering greater understanding and respect for all.
+In conclusion, the International Day of Sign Languages celebrates the Deaf community's linguistic and cultural diversity, while promoting awareness, recognition, and inclusion.
+By joining forces, we can build bridges between Deaf and hearing communities, fostering a deeper understanding and respect for all.

 Timeline